technologiestiftung/umweltatlas-masterportal-v3/doc/config.json.md

 [inherits]: # (portalConfig.menu.sections.modules)

-!(The new draw module is currently within refactoring process you can use the draw module from Masterportal Version 2 with type "draw_old")!
+**!Attention: the new draw module is currently within refactoring process you can use the draw module from Masterportal Version 2 with type "draw_old"!**
 Module used to draw features on the map.
 This includes points, which may also be represented by symbols, and (double) circles, polygons, polylines, and text.

 |Name|Required|Type|Default|Description|Expert|